 Most Judgments and MSAs speak only vaguely of the "contribution to college expenses" requirement.
 It is rare to see (and bad form to include) a specific formula (like, "Mom will pay 10%, the child will pay 30% and Dad will pay 60%).
 All judges and most parents prefer to take a wait-and-see approach to college expenses.
 After all, what if the child doesn't turn out to be college material?
 Spelling out the obligations in advance can lead to disaster.
 See, In re: Marriage of Mulry, 314 Ill.
 App.
 3d 756, 247 ll.
 Dec., 612, 732 N.E.2d 667 (4th Dist., 2000).
 Provisions in MSAs allocating costs or percentages of college, are always modifiable because Section 513 contributions are in the nature of child support – and child support is always modifiable (but not retroactively) to serve the best interests of the children:

 Given the statute's express language and its history, it is not surprising that Illinois courts have consistently held that section 513 expenses are a form of child support to be read in conjunction with section 505.
 See In re Marriage of Sreenan, 81 Ill.
 App.
 3d 1025 (1980); In re Marriage of Coram, 86 Ill.
 App.
 3d 845 (1980); In re Marriage of Waller, 339 Ill.
 App.
 3d 743 (2003).
 See also In re Marriage of Truhlar, 404 Ill.
 App.
 3d 176 (2010).
-"Support" as that term is used in section 510(a) means amounts required to be paid under a judgment, decree, or order issued by a court of competent jurisdiction, for the support and maintenance of a child, including a child who as attained the age of majority under section 513.
+"Support" as that term is used in section 510(a) means amounts required to be paid under a judgment, decree, or order issued by a court of competent jurisdiction, for the support and maintenance of a child, including a child who has attained the age of majority under section 513.
 In fact, section 510 specifically includes language which references both section 505 and section 513.
 We therefore find no merit in Janet's argument that college expenses do not constitute "child support" and that, as a consequence, section 510 is inapplicable.

 Petersen v.
 Petersen, 2011 IL 110984 (Ill., 2011)

 The Adult Child Chooses the School: One primary concern of divorcing parents (at the time of the divorce) is that they have a voice in the selection of the school and curriculum for their child.
-Why, after all, should a divorced parent be forced to pay for an education that he or she could refuse to pay for if still married?
+Why, after all, should a divorced parent be forced to pay for an education that he or she could refuse if still married?
 Forget about it.
 The law has no requirement that a parent be consulted about the college the child will attend and such a requirement may not be inferred.
 In re: Marriage of Fritch, 224 Ill.App.3d 29, 586 N.E.2d 427, 166 Ill.Dec.
 469 (1st Dist., 1991).

 Who Pays How Much?: When it comes time to actually talk about who-pays-how-much, the court must consider "all relevant factors that appear reasonable and necessary, including: